totaldebug/totaldebug.uk/_posts/2014-05-29-centos-server-hardening-tips.md

 LABEL=/boot     /boot     ext2     defaults,ro     1 2
 ```

-Please note that you need to reset the change to read-write if you need to upgrade the kernel in future.
+> You need to reset the change to read-write if you need to upgrade the kernel in future.
+{: .prompt-info }

 #### 12. Setup NTP